aws-samples/amazon-opensearchserverless-searchapp/README.md

 ### Frontend
 - From the project's root folder, run `npm install` to install the frontend dependencies.
 - Optionally, you can run `npm audit --production` to check on vulnerabilities in the packages and fix them.
-- Run `npm run start` to launch the react application locally from the browser.
-The required configurations to backend resources like API, Cognito etc will be in <B>amplifyconfiguration.json</B>.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - To publish the frontend react application on to cloudfront, run `amplify publish`.

 ### Note